 Does my data set follow a Normal distribution?

-Let’s generate two data sets of size \(n=1000\).
-First from the uniform distribution in (0,1) and the second from N(0,1).
+Let’s generate two data sets of size \(n=1000\) each.
+The first data set from the uniform distribution in (0,1) and the second from N(0,1).
 Uniform distribution has “equal probability to pick any value in the interval”, and therefore its density function is a flat line.
 Let’s plot the two distributions using histograms.

 n.samples = 1000